kbalog/uis-dat630-fall2016/practicum-2/README.md

   - Load the Iris dataset and divide it into to 2/3 training and 1/3 test sets.
   - Implement a Naive Bayes classifier
-    * a) Use categorical attributes by discretize each attribute into three equally-sized bins: low, medium, high.
+    * a) Use categorical attributes by discretizing each attribute into three equally-sized bins: low, medium, high.
     * b) Use continuous attributes and assume a Gaussian (normal) distribution.
 Estimate the parameters of the distribution (mean and variance) from the training data (you'll have different parameters for each attribute)!
   - Compare the performance of the two solutions in terms of accuracy and error rate.
 Fill in the results in the following table: